RektifyAI/protocol/README.md

 Sena acts as an automated portifilio manager and risk analyst, mitigating the need for a DeFi consultant to do day-to-day updates on whats happening on-chain and off-chain within the DeFi ecosystem.
 Click here to view our whitepaper.

 <b> Projected Launch Date: Q1 2023 - Q3 2024 </b>
   - DeFi is seemingly independent of the Bitcoin 4-year cycles.
 However, more action tends to be on DeFi products/services when the price of Bitcoin expontentiates in a bull market.
-The reason it's advantageous for Sena to launch between Q1 2023 - Q3 2024, is to catch the beginning of the 2024 Bitcoin halvening before Bitcoin skyrockets for another bull cycle.
-All of this is speculatively, but comes from the founder's 6 year experience in the digital assets market.
+  - The reason it is advantageous for Sena to launch between Q1 2023 - Q3 2024, is to catch the beginning of the 2024 Bitcoin halvening before Bitcoin skyrockets for another bull cycle.
+  - All of the claims are speculatively, but comes from the founder's 6 year experience in the digital assets market.

 [2024 Halvening](https://www.buybitcoinworldwide.com/bitcoin-clock/)